thomas-spriggs/cbmc/doc/architectural/goto-program-transformations.md

 ### String Abstraction

-**This is a transformation that is turned on by the XXXXX option.**
+This (optional) transformation pass adds tracking of length of C strings.
+It is switched on by the `--string-abstraction` command line option.

 _Predecessor pass is [Adjust Float Expressions]._